-We are organic, no chemicals, we have coffee under the forest, the water sources are all protected just like the basins, we do not hunt, we do not burn and we have been able to register the presence of animals living in extinction, for example tigrillos, we also have hives for bees we take care of bees and for that we created hives.
-They are the ones that help pollination and we take the opportunity to collect their honey. - Luis Emilio Velez Aramburo
+We are organic, we do not use chemicals.
+Our coffee trees are under the forest, and the water sources are all protected just like the basins.
+We do not hunt, we do not burn and we have been able to register the presence of endangered animals, for example “tigrillos”.
+We take care of bees and for that we created hives.
+They are the ones that help pollination and gives us honey which we collect. – Luis Emilio Velez Aramburo

 Curiosity: To keep the greenhouse at higher temperatures for several hours after the sunset, Norbey uses big stones in the greenhouse that warm up during the day. during several hours after the sun goes down.

-The Coffee Quest is always in close contact with Luis Emilio to find out how the harvest is turning out.
-Our aim is to pay high for his quality, off course accepting less complex lots in case of difficulties.
-A good example are difficult years such as 2019, where they had issues with hail destroying the beans, and opening the door for a beetle borer plague.
-Luis Emilio might choose to produce the more “safe” Washed and Honey lots, that might score less in terms of Quality, but he did not opted for this easy option.
+The Coffee Quest’s deal is to be in close contact with producers to keep track of the harvest and give the needed support.
+Our aim is to pay a higher price for higher quality, but we also accept less complex lots in case of difficulties.
+For example, 2019 was a tough year for Finca Cocondo, as the hail destroyed the beans, and opened the door for a beetle borer plague.
+Luis Emilio could have choosen to produce the “safer” Washed and Honey lots, that might score less in terms of Quality, but he did not opted for this easy option.

-The Coffee Quest has been working closely with Luis Emilio over the last years.
-Clients that visit our office in Medellín from our clients, we usually take them with us to Finca Cocondo due to it’s proximity and the amazing feel.
-Unlike other coffee farms, you sense the respect for nature, you see and hear the flora and fauna that live in cohesion with the coffee trees. the innovative mindset they used for succesful switching from conventional production to organic in 1998, they are now applying to the post-harvest processing.
-As one of the few Colombian farms are able to provide “niche” quality lots of processes such as Honeys and Naturals.
-A good example of the mindset is the the use of ventilators and deshydratation machines.
-Something you don’t see every day.
+The Coffee Quest has been working closely with Luis Emilio for long years.
+When we receive visits at our office in Medellín from our clients, we usually take them with us to Finca Cocondo due to its proximity and the amazing experience.
+Unlike other coffee farms, you can feel respect for nature.
+You can see and hear the flora and fauna that live in cohesion with the coffee trees.
+After successfully switching from conventional production to organic in 1998, they decided to apply the same innovative mindset to the post-harvest processing.

 Discover other producers from Colombia...